-The Insignia Financial Group actively manages liquidity risk by preparing cash flow forecasts for future periods and through periodic review by senior management and the Board actively assessing options to ensure that internal liquidity requirements are met at all times.

-During the year, cash decreased by \$152.7m driven by cash outflows associated with remediation and transformation programs and \$134.7m dividends paid to shareholders.
+The Insignia Financial Group actively manages liquidity risk by preparing cash flow forecasts for future periods and through periodic review by senior management and the Board to actively assess options and ensure that internal liquidity requirements are met at all times.
+During the year, cash decreased by \$152.7m, driven by cash outflows associated with remediation and transformation programs and \$134.7m dividends paid to shareholders.
 These outflows were partially offset by cash inflows from debt facility drawdowns of \$114.0m and operating profits.